LPCC Scope of Practice · California 2026

 A Quick Note on the APCC Stage

 If you are still on the road to the LPCC, you will spend time registered as an Associate Professional Clinical Counselor (APCC) while you accrue your supervised hours — broadly, 3,000 hours over at least 104 weeks, with no pre-degree hours counting toward that total.
-The couples-and-families coursework and supervised experience we described above slot into that bigger picture; if you intend to pursue that scope, plan for it while you are still accumulating hours rather than scrambling at the end.
+Because the old couples-and-families coursework and 500-hour requirement was repealed in 2022, there is no separate add-on to plan around anymore; your standard supervised experience qualifies you for couples and family work once licensed.

 We keep this brief on purpose — for the full step-by-step on the licensure path, see How to Become an LPCC in California, and for hour-tracking specifics see How to Track Your LPCC Hours in California.